bdwilson/KP3S/3dTouch.md

 file from Kingroon but they forgot to invert the extruder E0)___. <br>
 <a href="https://bdwilson.github.io/images/IMG_1258-2.jpg"><img src="https://bdwilson.github.io/images/IMG_1258-2.jpg" width=400px></a>
-2. Wire it up: If you got the above part from Amazon, connect the ends of the 3d touch devіce to the extension so that:
+2. Wire it up: If you got the above part from Amazon, connect the ends of the 3d touch devіce to the extension so that (in the picture the 3d touch piece is on the RIGHT, extension wires on the left):
   * Orange (3d Touch) -> Brown (extension)
   * Yellow (3d Touch) -> Red (extension)
   * Green (3d Touch) -> Yellow (extension)